badeend/Result/docs/index.md

 - Authentication and authorization,
 - and more ...

 `Result<TValue, TError>` represents the result of a fallible operation as a first class value.
 A result can be in one of two states: "success" or "error".
 Both states have an associated payload of type `TValue` or `TError` respectively.
+If an operation has exactly one failure mode and/or you don't care about the strongly typed error data, you can also use the `Result<TValue>` shorthand.

 ## Installation